Teletherapy For Refugees

 A. Direct Service Providers:

-- Confidential, unbiased translation
+• Confidential, unbiased translation.

 B. Coordinating Body:

 A central coordinating task group made up of mental health and social service professionals for management of the service delivery system and support of parties involved in providing services.
-Functions include:

-- Support of service providers,
+• Support of service providers,

-- Coordination and evaluation to meet requirements of potential funding sources.
+• Coordination and evaluation to meet requirements of potential funding sources.

-Those with experience in training mental health translators conduct orientation and training sessions, and offer support for translators focused on:
+Those with experience in training mental health translators and para-professional psycho-social aids conduct orientation and training sessions, and offer on-going support focused on:

-- Understanding and commitment to confidentiality, and their role as unbiased, objective translators.
+• For translators: their role as unbiased, objective translators.

 C. Host Community Representatives/Partners:

-- Identify and refer individuals for treatment,
+• Identify and refer individuals for treatment,

 3) Funding Support for Sustainability: